top of page

 Mr. Yam completed his Bachelor of Music in Music Studies at the University of Texas at San Antonio (UTSA), where he was a scholarship student and graduated with honors.
 He studied viola performance with Allyson Dawkins, string pedagogy with Dr. Kristen Pellegrino & Dr. Eugene Dowdy, conducting with Dr. John Zarco, and music theory & psychology with Dr. Stacey Davis.

 While at UTSA, Mr. Yam performed on clarinet in the University Band and viola in the UTSA Orchestra.
-He was the Orchestra's equipment manager and principal violist for important performances, including a collaboration with baroque violinist Rachel Podger, a performance at TMEA as the Invited College Orchestra, the UTSA Lyric Theatre's production of Into the Woods, and a tour through the Rio Grande Valley region.
+He was the Orchestra's equipment manager and principal violist for notable performances, including a collaboration with baroque violinist Rachel Podger, a performance at TMEA as the Invited College Orchestra, the UTSA Lyric Theatre's production of Stephen Sondheim's Into the Woods, and a tour through the Rio Grande Valley region.
 He also participated in viola master classes with Lila Brown and Rita Porfiris.

 Mr. Yam was a teacher in the UTSA String Project, and also taught violin and viola privately throughout San Antonio; many of his private students went on to qualify for Region Orchestra and the Youth Orchestras of San Antonio (YOSA).